 Premium Paid YES / NO

-Signed by Insurer Date/Stamp
+Signed by Insurer .Date//Stamp

-Certificate of Insurance Currency Submitted YES / NO Date of Certificate/
+Certificate of Insurance Currency Submitted YES / NO Date of Certificate//

-3. Contract Works Insu ırance
+3. Contract Works Insurance

-tor commences work under the Con stract, the Contractor shall effect an insurance policy
+[Generally, before the Contractor commences work under the Contract, the Contractor shall effect an insurance policy covering:

-under the Contract to D (b) the care of outstanding v Pate of Practical Completion, and work and items to be removed from nd including the date of commencement of the work the Site by the Contractor after the Date of Practical ance with the Contractor's obligations.
+- (a) the care of the whole of the work under the Contract from and including the date of commencement of the work under the Contract to Date of Practical Completion, and - (b) the care of outstanding work and items to be removed from the Site by the Contractor after the Date of Practical Completion until completion of outstanding work or compliance with the Contractor's obligations.

-and shall cover the Principal, employed from time to time in and, shall be effected with an Contractor ceases to be respo the Commonwealth of Australia, Co relation to the work under the Contr insurer and approved in writing by t The Commonwealth of Australia and the Contractor, intractor and all Consultants, and all subcontractors act for their respective rights, interests and liabilities he Principal The policy shall be maintained until the ninimum cover of \$10,000,000 in the joint names of etion of the works is required].
+The insurance policy shall be in the joint names of the Principal, The Commonwealth of Australia and the Contractor, and shall cover the Principal, the Commonwealth of Australia, Contractor and all Consultants, and all subcontractors employed from time to time in relation to the work under the Contract for their respective rights, interests and liabilities and, shall be effected with an insurer and approved in writing by the Principal The policy shall be maintained until the Contractor ceases to be responsible for the care of anything.
+A minimum cover of \$10,000,000 in the joint names of the Principal and the Head Contractor from Award Date to Completion of the works is required].

 Name of Insured Policy Number

-Expiry Date / Limit of Indemnity
+Expiry Date Limit of Indemnity

 Business Description

 Endorsement

-Jandakot Airport Holdings F Pty Ltd and Commonwealth of A ustralia noted as principle / joint insured.
+Jandakot Airport Holdings P ty Ltd and Commonwealth of Au istralia noted as principle / joint insured.

 Premium Paid YES / NO

-Signed by Insurer Date/Stamp
+Signed by Insurer Date//Stamp

-Certificate of Currency Submitted YES / NO Date of Certificate/
+Certificate of Currency Submitted YES / NO Date of Certificate//

-4. Personal Accident 8 k Sickness
+4. Personal Accident & Sickness

 Name of Insured Policy Number

-Expiry Date Weekly Date/
+Expiry Date / Weekly Date//

 Weekly Benefit Capital Benefit

 Premium Paid YES / NO

-Signed by Insurer Date/ Stamp
+Signed by Insurer Date// Stamp

 Certificate of Currency Submitted YES / NO Date of Certificate//